HuntZou/iPwd/README.md

 It provide a simple and security way to help manage your password

+You can download it in [here ,this is android apk link,but it looks like not good now:-(](https://expo.io/artifacts/9cd4c713-d9dc-4f92-b426-2d56c5805c1f)

 > code format plugin on vscode is 'Prettier'

 It looks like this: